ddsouz5/oneliners/README.md

     MQ < 40     # Root Mean Square Mapping Quality.
 Overall mapping qual of reads supporting variant FS > 60     # Fisher's exact test for strand bias.
 Phred p score MQRankSum < -12.5   # Rank sum test for mapping qual. of REF vs ALT reads.
 Looking whether the quality of data supporting the alternate allele is comparatively low
     ReadPosRankSum < -8.0   # Test whether bias exists in genomic pos of REF and ALT allele within reads.
-Neg. vals indicate that ALT allele is gound at the end of reads more often than REF allele.
+Neg. vals indicate that ALT allele is found at the end of reads more often than REF allele.

 ## Other generally useful aliases for your .bashrc